vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 auto ptr = std::make_shared<MyClass>("fred");
 ~~~

-While the equvilant with the VulkanSceneGraph requires MyClass to be subclass from vsg::Object to add the itrusive reference counting:
+While the equivalent with the VulkanSceneGraph requires MyClass to be subclass from vsg::Object to add the itrusive reference counting:

 ~~~ cpp
 struct MyClass : public vsg::Object